cryystalll/Tower-Defense-Game/README.md

 * Objective C++
 * There are normal items or sepecial items
 * Some special Turrets and enemies have its own features
+## Game Rule
+* Win the game if you beat all enemies
+* Game over when Life is less than zero
+## Golden Finger
+* up up down down left right Enter
 ## Some Special Items
 * Freeze Turret
 * Turret that can freeze enemy